|Nutrition Facts (per serving)|

 |Dietary Fiber 3g||11%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Just because a potato is small doesn't mean it's a true new potato.
 New potatoes are immature potatoes which have been harvested early.
 They range in size from small to nearly tennis ball size.
-You can tell whether or not it is a new by the skin.
-It should be very thin -- even flaking in places -- and very easy to rub or scrub off of the potatoes.
+You can tell whether or not it is a new potato by looking at their skin: it should be very thin—even flaking in places—and very easy to rub or scrub off of the potatoes.
 They are moist with a smooth, creamy texture.

 A simple 5-minute garlic and cream sauce flavors these delicious new potatoes.